 with

-s an example of a lidar-derived temperature profile and its associated error with 60-minute integration and 0.96 km vertical resolution.
+Figure a.), above, is an example of a lidar-derived temperature profile and its associated error with 60-minute integration and 0.96 km vertical resolution.
 The MSIS-90 temperature profile for this day is given by the dashed line.
 A pervasive feature in this temperature profile and many others determined from ARCLITE is the presence of gravity waves.
 Further study concerning leewave sources of gravity waves at the site and variations in gravity wave activity determined from the lidar data are underway.
 The contribution of each of the error terms , , , and in Eq.(4) is shown by Figure b.).
 The figure shows the cummulative error estimate in terms of percent error versus altitude with the net error needing to be scaled by the factor ,which for this case was near 0.94, to get the complete temperature error.
 The greatest contribution to the temperature error comes from the relative error of the signal, , with the downward-integrated signal error increasing its contribution as the integration is extended from the upper bound altitude of 95 km to lower altitudes.
 The error estimate associated with the upper bound parameters, and , using a model temperature error of 20 K, influences the temperature error within the first 10 km from the upper bound, as was also found by Hauchecorne and Chanin [1980].
 As a result, in practice we set the altitude of the upper bound to be constrained to a signal percent error between 15 and 20%, which is typically 10 km above the altitude of interest.